 The use of the GM mosquito was approved in Brazil in 2014 after the national regulator for transgenic organisms decided the insects did not pose a significant risk to humans or the environment.
-The Piracicaba project is receiving a lot of government attention as Latin America is trying to get on top of Zika fever, which was introduced to Brazil in 2014 and has now spread to 21 countries in the region (see map).
-Zika has been blamed for causing brain damage in babies whose mothers catch the disease while pregnant.

 On 25 January, the World Health Organization announced that Zika could infect all South American countries, while El Salvador’s government warned women wanting to get pregnant to wait until 2018 to avoid infecting their unborn children.

 Apart from Zika, Brazil is also plagued by dengue fever, which is why Piracicaba’s health authorities are working closely with Oxitec on the project.
 Pedro Mello, the city’s secretary of health, says the district saw 133 cases of dengue fever in 2014/15.